History of the Bible Lesson 3

 Philo of Alexandria read the LXX in the manner of a Greek philosopher, seeking moral instruction and interpreting difficult passages allegorically in order to find a deeper wisdom.

 Pharisees used midrash (from Hebrew darash = "seek") as a way of contemporizing ancient written commandments to new circumstances in accord with their commitment to a life of purity.

 The Qumran sect interpreted the Hebrew text from the perspective of their sectarian identity as a community of the pure, formed and instructed by the Teacher of Righteousness, using pesher interpretation to apply all of Scripture to the life of their community.

 Dead Sea Scrolls

-The discovery of the Dead Sea Scrolls at Qumran and subsequent archaeological and literary study is of foremost importance for the knowledge of the Hebrew Bible in the 1st century.
+And before we conclude I want to emphasize briefly the importance of the discovery of the Dead Sea Scrolls at Qumran (the Essenes) and subsequent archaeological and literary study is of foremost importance for the knowledge of the Hebrew Bible in the 1st century.

 Among the compositions were many biblical manuscripts in Hebrew, the oldest extant witnesses to the text.

 The numbers of copies of certain compositions suggest the importance they held for the community.
 There were copies of almost every book of today's jewish Bible in the Collection.
 There were many copies of the Torah.
 And several of the book of Isaiah, indicating a possible higher appreciation of that book.